sedestech/petanque-chanoines/README.md

 # La Pétanque des Chanoines

 This project is a React application built with Vite.
-Data is stored locally in the browser using `localStorage`.
-Supabase is not currently used, so you can run the app without any Supabase credentials.
+Data is persisted using [Supabase](https://supabase.com/), allowing all users to share the same state.
+Provide your Supabase credentials via environment variables in order to run the application.

 ## Prerequisites